 Last weekend was dinner at Village Cafe.
 And yes, I have already been there before BUT I haven’t written about it (does that count?).
 I really do love this place.
 It has been featured on Diners, Drive-Ins, and Dives- so you know many menu items have to be good- or even great.

 I ordered the chicken salad croissant ($8) for the 10th time … so what?
 It’s amazing.
 The croissant is flakey and buttery.
 The chicken salad is out of this world.
 I don’t know what they put in it, and I really wouldn’t care to figure it out.
 I just know it’s incredible.
 It’s rich and creamy with the perfect balance of…everything.
 As you can read, this one is pretty straight forward.
 It’s great.

 I did make one mistake, I ordered a side salad.
 Maybe it was my wrong doing…thinking that ordering a salad a well-known greasy spoon would be a reasonable idea.
 Well, I got what I deserved.
 The salad was limp and left me dissatisfied (that’s what she said).
 The ranch dressing was good but the salad was not.
 I should have ordered fries like my friend.
 Even took a picture of her plate (she too, ordered the same sandwich) because mine was too sad for a full-on photo-op.

 What I love about Village Cafe:

-2. The food.
+2. Food.
 As I ate my own delicious meal, I eyed other table’s dishes in envy.
 I wanted a bite of everything.

-3. The fact I think they have a jukebox (is that contradicting?).
+3. Jukebox.
 The music they play is splendid, listening to Velvet Underground while eating my sandwich is bliss.

-4. The service.
-The wait staff here knows how to work their tables with care and urgency.
+4. Service.
+The wait staff is young and hip but still know how to work their tables with care and urgency.